luiscoco/GoogleCloud_Sample10-Artifact-Registry/README.md

-# How to store a Docker image in my Google Cloud Artifact Registry repo
+# How to create .NET8 WebAPI and store the Docker image in my Google Cloud Artifact Registry

 ## 1. Create a Google Cloud Artifact Registry repo